 - Tulum to Izamal – 209.7 km (130 miles) – 2 hours 50 minutes

 I recommend renting a car for your trip to Izamal.
 While you can catch a bus to Izamal, you will spend a lot more time on the road than when you rent a car.
-You can rent a car in Cancun after you arrive or you can rent a car in Merida, and take a trip to Izamal whenever you want without having to rely on public transportation.
+You can rent a car in Cancun after you arrive or you can rent a car in Merida, and take a trip to Izamal from there.

 🚗 DiscoverCars is one of the best car rental companies that has a big inventory and flexible rates on many vehicles.
 I’ve used their services several times, and always had a good experience!

 You can catch a direct bus to Izamal from Cancun, Merida, and Valladolid.
-Not that there are no direct buses from Tulum and Izamal, and if you want to get from Tulum to Izamal, you will have to take a bus from Tulum to Valladolid, and take a bus from Valladolid to Izamal.
+Not that there are no direct buses from Tulum and Izamal, and you will have to take a bus from Tulum to Valladolid first, and take a bus from to Izamal.

-You can get to Izamal by bus from most places in the Yucatan Peninsula, and you can check the bus schedule on the ADO website or on Busbud, a third-party platform that is perfect for booking your bus tickets when traveling around Mexico.
+You can get to Izamal by bus from most places in the region, and you can check the bus schedule on the ADO website or on Busbud, a third-party platform that is perfect for booking your bus tickets when traveling around Mexico.

 Colectivos are small shared vans that are used by locals and budget travelers, because they are the cheapest way to travel around Mexico.
 You can catch a colectivo to Izamal from Valladolid, but keep in mind that they don’t have their schedule posted online, which makes it more challenging to plan your trip.

 If you don’t have a car rental and don’t want to deal with the public transportation, you can also visit Izamal with a guided tour.
 This is an excellent option if you want to learn the history of this town with a licensed guide and enjoy some of the best things to do in Izamal on a day trip.